xbeat/Machine-Learning/README.md

 Introduction to Fractal Dimension of Images

 Fractal dimension is a measure of complexity that quantifies how a pattern's detail changes with scale.
 In image analysis, it can reveal intricate structures not apparent to the naked eye.
 This concept is particularly useful in fields like medical imaging, texture analysis, and pattern recognition.

+## Mastering Data Types for Effective Statistical Analysis

+Understanding Data Types and Their Statistical Properties

+Statistical analysis requires proper understanding of variable types - categorical, ordinal, and continuous data.
+Different types demand specific statistical approaches and visualizations.
+This code demonstrates how to identify, analyze and visualize different data types using Python's pandas and seaborn libraries.

 ## Dynamic Mode Decomposition in Python for Complex Systems